Limits on the AP Calculus AB exam punish notation slips and wrong hypotheses more than raw algebra speed.

 4. Asymptotes vs holes

 A hole needs a factor that cancels in simplification and a finite limit.
-A vertical asymptote shows up when a one-sided limit blows up — watch sign from each side.
+A vertical asymptote shows up when a one-sided limit blows up, so watch sign from each side.

 AP Calculus support